FAQ

 When does a concealed supply of labour exist?

-Cases of concealed temporary employment exist if
+Cases of concealed temporary employment exist if:

 - the temporary employment is carried out without first obtaining the necessary authorisation